 One of the most unique flight sims ever made, UFO lets you pilot a flying saucer from outer space (although the picture on the box cover looks more like a stealth fighter to me).
 The game description on MobyGames says it all about this intriguing title that unfortunately looks better on paper: |

-"Using the 3D terrain modelling system designed for Bruce Artwick's famous Flight Simulator series, subLOGIC created a whole new flight simulator - UFO.
+"Using the 3D terrain modelling system designed for Bruce Artwick's famous Flight Simulator series, subLOGIC created a whole new flight sim – UFO.

-You control a UFO (with controls unlike those in any earthly vehicle), careening and skidding around the earth under the power of standard thrusters or a gluon disruptor propulsion system, avoiding detection by humans (you can use your translucer to become radar-invisible), in a search for fuel for your species' galactic ships.
+You do indeed control a UFO, careening and skidding around the earth under the power of standard thrusters or a gluon disruptor propulsion system, avoiding detection by humans, in a search for fuel for your species' galactic ships.
 You can return to your mother ship and trade your scavenged fuel for additional supplies.
-(Your mother-ship docking tractor beam can also be used to capture earthly aircraft... hmmm...)

-The controls are akin to (but different from) a helicopter's.
+The controls are akin to a helicopter's.
 You can control the amount of anti-gravity; you can pitch, roll, and yaw; you can thrust back and forth, up and down, and side to side.
-(Thrusting up and down is preferable to the less precise use of antigravity - important while docking.)
-For advanced flying, it is possible to use anti-laminar transducers to completely eliminate drag (important to keep your hull from overheating), and use the aforementioned gluon devices to "fly" forwards (but watch out for spinout!)
+For advanced flying, it is possible to use anti-laminar transducers to completely eliminate drag (important to keep your hull from overheating), and use the aforementioned gluon devices to fly forwards (but watch out for spinouts!)

-There are other options available, including landing pods, illuminator beams, probes, gravitons, shields, teleportation.
+There are other options available, including landing pods, illuminator beams, probes, gravitons, shields and teleportation.
 UFO is also compatible with the subLogic Scenery Disks."

-When the novelty wears out and after you have fiddled with all the options, UFO becomes a more or less standard flight simulator that is just a bit harder to get a hang of than earthly vehicles.
-It's still quite a lot of fun, though, and the conjectures and assumptions subLOGIC uses for the physics model are quite impressive and reasonably realistic.
+When the novelty wears out and after you have fiddled with all the options, UFO becomes a more or less standard flight simulator that is just a bit harder to get a hang of.
+It's still quite a lot of fun, though, and the physics model is quite impressive and reasonably realistic.
 Recommended!

 Reviewed by: Underdogs